pilgreen/loopit/README.md

 *Loopit will also accept CSV and JSON data passed in through stdin if -data is ommitted.*

+#### -markdown

+The markdown flag passes the output through the [russross/blackfriday](https://github.com/russross/blackfriday) package.

 #### -minify

 The minify flag will pass the output through the [tdewolff/minify](https://github.com/tdewolff/minify) package.
 Currently this only works for HTML output.

-#### -out filename
+#### -o filename

 Write the markup to a file instead of stdout.
 This uses `ioutil.WriteFile()` and replaces the file each time.

-#### -watch
+#### -w string

-After the initial render, loopit will enter watch mode and re-run the render function any time a file changes.
-Loopit watches the parent folder for each template passed in, as well as the parent folder for structured data using the `-data` command-line option.
+After the initial render, loopit will enter watch mode and re-run the render function any time a file is written.
+Loopit uses the Glob() function to add any number of files or directories.

 #### -shim